serverlessworkflow/specification/specification.md

 from the time the first instance is created.

-The `cron` property uses a [cron expression](http://crontab.org/) to describe a repeating interval upon which a workflow instance should be created.
+The `cron` property uses a [cron expression](http://crontab.org/) to describe a repeating interval upon which a workflow instance should be created (automatically).
 For more information see the [cron definition](#Cron-Definition) section.

 The `timezone` property is used to define a time zone name to evaluate the cron expression against.
 If not specified, it should default to the local machine time zone.
 See [here](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) for a list of timezone names.

-Note that when the starting state of the workflow is an [Event](#Event-State) defining cron-based scheduled starts for the runtime implementations would mean that there needs to be an event service that issues the needed events at the defined times to trigger workflow instance creation.
+Note that when the workflow starting state is an [Event](#Event-State) defining cron-based scheduled starts for the runtime implementations would mean that there needs to be an event service that issues the needed events at the defined times to trigger workflow instance creation.